PaulGartside/vis/README.md

 * Does not use the control key, so works better on small keyboards
 * Works correctly out of the box and does not use configuration files
 * Has a simplified command set than VIM and is therefore easier to learn
-* Has built in buffer editor
+* Has built in buffer editor and has strong support for multiple files
+* Has split buffers
 * Has built in file directory browser
-* Has split buffers
 * Has visual modes
 * Has a buffer to run shell commands
 * Has built in support for diffing files
+* Has undo since last save

 After starting VIS, type :help for help.